System of government: Constitutional monarchy and parliamentary democracy

 Jo Nesbø (crime novelist)

 King Harald V of Norway and Queen Sonja have two children.
 Crown Prince Haakon is married to Crown Princess Mette-Marit with whom he has two children.
-Princess Märtha Louise has three children with her former husband Ari Mikael Behn.
+Princess Märtha Louise has three children with Ari Mikael Behn.

 Crossing the Arctic Circle and standing at Europe’s northernmost point, The North Cape are must-dos for many of the people who visit Northern Norway.